100.0 -- Registration and Enrollment Information

 graduation rate and a higher percentage of enrollment in post-secondary

 education.
-All Title I schools work with the school district to develop a
+All Title I schools work with the school district each year to develop a

 Parent Involvement Plan (PI Plan) each year to identify ways parents can get

-involved and to lay out plans for improving the capacity of parents to assist
+involved and to lay out plans for improving the ability of parents to assist

 their children.
 These plans are available at Title I schools and on the